tjcdev/ml-cheatsheets/DEEP_LEARNING.md

 Feed-forward is algorithm to calculate output vector from input vector.
 Input for feed-forward is input_vector, output is output_vector.

 When you are training neural network, you need to use both algorithms.

+### Weight Updates

+In a neural network the weights are updated as follows:
+1. Take a batch of training data
+2. Perform forward propagation to obtain the corresponding loss
+3. Backpropagate the loss to get the gradients
+4. Use the gradients to update the weights of the network

+### Dropout

+Dropout is a technique meant at preventing overfitting the training data by dropping out units in a neural network.

+### Activation Functions

+- Sigmoid: Looks like logistic regression.
+Y-range is 0 to 1.
+- Tanh: Looks like sigmoid but y-range is -1 to 1
+- ReLu: You know this
+- Leaky ReLu: This is like a relu but before 0 the line is not quite horizontal

+### Training

+- Epoch: One iteration of the model where the model sees the whole training set to update it's weights
+- Mini-batch gradient descent: When you update the weights on a subset of the training data.
+- Loss Function: In order to quantify how a given model performs, the loss function evaluates how close the predictions are to the true values
+- Cross-entropy loss: Used in binary classifications in neural networks

 ## Architectures